Venerable Margaret Sinclair

 A saint for today

-A special Mass is celebrated on the first Monday of every month at 7pm to pray for the beatification of the Venerable Margaret and to ask the Lord to grant our requests through her intercession.
+After the 12:30pm Mass each Tuesday, we pray for the beatification of the Venerable Margaret and to ask the Lord to grant our requests through her intercession.
 The Friends of Margaret Sinclair are also dedicated to furthering her cause.
 The annual Margaret Sinclair pilgrimage, which takes place in the autumn, is held at St Patrick’s.
+The 2024 pilgrimage took place on Sunday 22nd September.
+The 2025 pilgrimage will take place on Sunday 21st September.

 The life of Margaret Sinclair powerfully captures the imagination of people today.
 She worked for a living, she was a member of a trade union, she knew what it was to be made redundant, she experienced prejudice in the workplace because of her Catholic faith.
 Margaret was immersed in the realities of everyday living, yet was able to transform the ordinariness of her life into the foundation of a deep spirituality.